Vehicle - Carbon Reduction

 Tips to helping you reduce your personal transport footprint

-Driving one mile in an average car produces 300gs of CO2e.
-A year's worth of driving can therefore produce 3 tonnes of CO2e.
+Driving one mile in an average car produces around 0.3kg of CO2e.
+Driving 10,000 miles in a year can therefore produce around 3 tonnes of CO2e.

-- Use the bus or a train rather than your car
+- When possible, use the bus or a train rather than your car.

 - Next time you replace your car - make sure you choose a low emission vehicle.
 If you have the budget, consider getting a hybrid or full electric car.